 Considering taking a cruise with a baby or toddler?
 While most cruise lines allow kids, keep in mind that it’s a completely different trip and requires preparation.

 Babies and kids don’t need a passport to go on a cruise if it’s a closed loop (and naturally, if the cruise leaves from the US).
-The only documentation you will need is a government-issued birth certificate, which is honestly great considering the never-ending wait times for US passports at the moment.
+The only documentation you will need is a government-issued birth certificate, which is honestly great considering the never-ending wait times for US passports at times.

 How Old Does a Baby Have to Be to Go on a Cruise?